UznetDev/AdventureWorks-Dashboard/README.md

 - Automatically fills the date fields with the current date.
 - Displays an error message if any required fields are missing.
 - Easy-to-use web interface powered by **Streamlit**.
+- A dashboard and prediction model based on the AdventureWorks 2019 dataset, completely free to use.

 ## Technologies Used